-CNT 250 - Virtualization and Cloud Computing 3:2:3
+CNT 250 - Virtualization and Cloud Computing

 Provides students with an in-depth understanding of virtualization and cloud computing concepts through lecture and hands-on lab exercises.
 This course covers topics that include benefits of virtualization, virtualization terminology, hardware requirements, hardware selection and compatibility, configuration and administration of desktop virtualization, server virtualization, cloud computing, virtual networking.
-The course also explores the "As a Service" (aaS) concept such as Infrastructure As a Service (IaaS), Platform As a Service (PaaS) and Software As a Service (SaaS) and the offerings available on common cloud providers.
+The course also explores the "As a Service" (aaS) concept such as Infrastructure As a Service (laaS), Platform As a Service (PaaS) and Software As a Service (SaaS) and the offerings available on common cloud providers.
 Cloud management and develops techniques are covered as well.
 Laboratory exercises allow students to use common commercial and freely available virtualization software and common cloud computing providers.
 Prerequisite: CNT 120 with a grade of C or higher.
 Co-requisite: CIS 249 or 264; or permission of the Instructor.

-CNT 260 - Wireless Network Administration 3:3:1.5
+CNT 260 - Wireless Network Administration

 Provides the networking professional a complete foundation of knowledge for entering into or advancing in the wireless networking industry.
-From basic RF theory to link budget math, including topics from troubleshooting to performing a site survey, this course delivers hands on training that benefits the novice as well as the experienced network professional.
+From basic RF theory to link budget math, including topics from troubleshooting to performing a site survey, this course delivers hands-on training that benefits the novice as well as the experienced network professional.
 This course targets both novice and experienced networking professionals who wish to gain a solid understanding of wireless networking to complement their knowledge of traditional wired networking.
 This course can be used to help students prepare for the CWNA (Certified Wireless Network Administrator) exam.
 A course fee is required.
-Prerequisite: CNT 120 or CTEC 101 and CNT 125 or CTEC 102 with grades of C or higher.
+Prerequisite: CNT 120 or CTEC 101 and CNT 125 with grades of C or higher.

-CNT 291 - Cooperative Work Experience 3:0:15
+CNT 291 - Cooperative Work Experience